newur/blog/content/posts/2020-2-4_19-15/index.md

 Even if you do not know anything about HTML, one can probably make some sense of this structure.
 Quickly going through it  from top to bottom

-- all HTML docs must start with a `DOCTYPE`.
+- all HTML pages must start with a `DOCTYPE`.
 The doc type is not an HTML tag, but a ["information" to the browser about what document type to expect](https://www.w3schools.com/tags/tag_doctype.asp).
 - all tags are wrapped into an `html` element.
 - the `head` part contains meta information so other machines can make sense of your page.
 Meta information is often related to SEO (Search Engine Optimization), but is not limited to it.
 For instance, to get a nice preview picture on your mastodon toot, you want to put some special tag in the `head`.
 - the `body` contains the actual content of your page.
 These are also the parts that will be visible to your readers.